Stats & Training

 Breed with Nidoking to get Nidoran M eggs using 102 partners from the Ground and Monster egg groups.
 Notable egg moves include Amnesia, Beat Up, Confusion and 4 more.

 Poison Point helps Nidoking stick around while dealing real damage.
-Leftovers for passive recovery each turn, a spread EV build EVs for the right balance, and Earthquake as the main threat.
+Leftovers for passive recovery each turn, spread EVs for the right balance, and Earthquake as the main threat.
 Not the fastest, but it doesn't need to be.

 Best Build